 Uri had been with us for a few days and luckily hadn’t managed to escape.
 So, it was off to the vets for the snip, a requirement before he could be rehomed.

-Not long after we dropped him off the vet rang ‘Uri’s had a reaction to the anesthetic, we nearly lost him but he’s fitting continuously ‘
+Not long after we dropped him off the vet rang ‘Uri’s had a reaction to the anaesthetic, we nearly lost him but he’s fitting continuously ‘

 How much bad luck can one dog have?